-- 3.B.II. (ii) The criteria for assessing promotion to the rank of Full Professor are: - a.
+- (ii) The criteria for assessing promotion to the rank of Full Professor are: - a.
 Teaching Effectiveness a sustained record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - b.
-Research, Scholarly and/or Creative Work a significant sustained record of sustained and productive research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review that has resulted in national and preferably international recognition and high standing in the discipline or field of expertise demonstrating a successful career as a professor and established scholar.
-Success in obtaining external grants, industrial research and development contracts shall also be recognized.
+Research, Scholarly and/or Creative Work a sustained record of research, scholarship, and/or creative achievement as appropriate for the field of expertise demonstrating a successful career as a professor and established scholar.

-- Service to the University, the Profession and Society a significant record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operation of the University; s or the public stature of the University; - d.
-Where there is a significant record of service to the profession and society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities which further the University's mission of service to society, this shall be recognized. - 3.B.III.a. (iii) Only in rare cases and exceptional cases would long years of valued service to teaching and to the University and the UnionCUASA be expected to constitute sufficient grounds on their own for promotion to Full Professor. - 3.B.III. (c) Unit Guidelines for the Application of the Criteria for Promotion to Full Professor
+- c.
+Service to the University, the Profession and Society a record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operation of the University; - d.
+Where there is a significant record of service to the profession and society, consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities shall be recognized. - (iii) Only in rare cases would long years of valued service to teaching and to the University and the CUASA be expected to constitute sufficient grounds on their own for promotion to Full Professor. - (c) Unit Guidelines for the Application of the Criteria for Promotion to Full Professor

 Each academic unit/s (Department/s or equivalent) will by way of a regularly constituted committee, representing all the areas of specialization in the unit, develop and approve by vote of all tenured and tenure-track faculty in the unit/s a detailed specification of what would satisfy the above criteria in the discipline/s in question.
 The specification will take into account the workload allocations within the department/unit.
-Upon development, these local criteria are subject to a two-person peer review by tenured Carleton faculty members (with the rank of Full Professorat least the rank of Associate Professor) from outside the unit and by the chair (or equivalent) with the rank of Full Professor in a similar academic unit at a comparable university chosen by JCAA.
-Upon approval of peer reviewers and unit, the criteria shall be reviewed by the Dean and Provost and Vice-President (Academic) and, if considered acceptable, shall be signed by the Dean.
+Upon development, these local criteria are subject to a two-person peer review by tenured Carleton faculty members (with at least the rank of Associate Professor) from outside the unit and by by JCAA.
+Upon approval of peer reviewers and unit, the criteria shall be reviewed by the Dean and, if considered acceptable, shall be signed by the Dean.
 Every seven (7) years the unit must review their Guidelines.
-If the Unit decides they decide to revise the Guidelines, the procedure for approval shall be the same as above.
+If they decide to revise the Guidelines, the procedure for approval shall be the same as above.